kristianmandrup/fresh-markoa-es6-node/src/server/state/State.md

 The `/state` folder contains all the various types of stage made available to the app.

+You can subclass and customize these State classes as you like in your own app to suit your needs.

 ### Providers

 `providers.js` contains data providers grouped by page, which are promises that load data asynchronously as the page is rendered.
 Provider data is typically used in `<async-fragments>` in the marko template.